Singapore’s Historic Chinatown Walking Tour

 - Geöffnet am Mo, Do

-On this guided tour of Chinatown, you'll explore the atmosphere of Singapore's Chinatown, the oldest part of the city, and try local cuisine.
+On this guided tour of Chinatown, you'll explore the atmosphere of Singapore's Chinatown, the oldest part of the city, and taste some local cuisine.

 Description

-At the indicated time, we'll meet at exit A of the MRT station at Raffles Place to start this walking tour around Chinatown.
-First, we'll visit the Sky Garden in CapitaSpring, the second tallest building in Singapore, for city views.
+At the specified time, we will meet at exit A of the MRT station at Raffles Place to start this walking tour around Chinatown.
+First, we will ascend to the Sky Garden in CapitaSpring, the second tallest building in Singapore, offering impressive city views.

-Next, we will walk to the Temple of Yueh Hai Ching, the oldest Chinese sanctuary in Singapore, founded in 1819.
-You can admire its carvings and masks and learn about the beliefs of the first Chinese immigrants.
+Next, we will proceed to the Temple of Yueh Hai Ching, established in 1819, where you can admire its carvings and learn about the beliefs and rituals of the first Chinese immigrants.

-Our route continues to Pekin Street, passing the patio of an old Chinese boys school and the Fuk Tak Chi Museum, a former temple dedicated to the God of Prosperity.
+Our route will take us to Pekin Street, passing the patio of an old Chinese boys school and the Fuk Tak Chi Museum, which formerly served as a temple for the God of Prosperity.

-Next, we'll visit Thian Hock Keng, the most important Hokkien temple.
-It was built with materials from China, and sailors once came here to thank the Goddess of the sea.
-You can see a relic of Buddha's tooth and a gift from the Qing emperor.
+We will visit Thian Hock Keng, the most important Hokkien temple in the country, built with materials from China.
+Sailors historically came here to thank the Goddess of the sea.
+You'll see a relic of Buddha's tooth and a gift from the Qing emperor.

-After lunch at one of Singapore's oldest noodle houses, we will explore the traditional trades of Chinatown, visiting a tea shop, a pastry shop, and an ointment store.
-You'll also see murals by Yip Yew Chong, depicting daily life in the past.
+After lunch at one of Singapore's oldest noodle houses, we will explore the traditional trades of Chinatown, including a tea shop, a pastry shop, and an ointment store, while viewing murals by the artist Yip Yew Chong.

 Preise